Rapid River water or watershed scenery in Maine

 Check Maine special laws, release information, weather, and access before committing to the hike or drive.

-Are there special regulations on the Rapid River?+
+Are there special fishing rules on the Rapid River?

 Yes.
 The Rapid has specific fly-only, hook, harvest, and seasonal language that must be checked directly.